-Google Play Services’ battery drain is a frequent problem that many Android users have been complaining about, so we’ve put together a bunch of solutions that should help you fix it and get Play Services playing nice again.
+Usage of these features ends up being reflected in the battery usage of Services.
+We’ve put together a bunch of solutions that should help you fix it and get Play Services playing nice again.

 How to Detect Google Play Services’ Battery Drain on Android

 The good news is that to detect if Google Play Services is draining your Android device’s battery, you don’t need to install another app.
 It’s as easy as going into your device’s Settings and tapping “Apps & notifications.”

 Next, tap “See all xx apps” scroll down to “Google Play services” and tap that.

 Tap “Advanced” then take a look to see what it says under “Battery.”

 What percentage of battery has been used since the last full charge?
 If it’s using more than a few percent of your battery (i.e. if it’s going into double figures), then that’s too high, and you need to act to address the problem.